Skip to main content

 4. If an update is available, install it and test the tap function again.

 Khumo Print still not accepting tap payments after software update?
 Your device may need to be replaced.
-Please contact our Support Team via the Yoco App (mobile or web) in-app chat.
+Please contact Yoco Support via our in-app chat.

 1. Place your thumb on the front of your Khumo, just above the power button on the right-hand side.
 Place your index/second finger in the same spot at the back of your Khumo so that you have a good grip on the device.
 See the image below for where to position your fingers.
 Now press your fingers together gently to 'squeeze' your Khumo.